 - Train data.
-Which train data there is, and how train data is input to the onboard system. - Travel direction states. - STM states.
-Which states the STM can operate in, how the STM supervision and the STM indications work, and the conditions for transitions between the different states. - Shunting.
-How shunting is started, supervised and finished. - Area types.
+Which train data there is, and how train data is input to the on-board system. - Travel direction states. - STM states.
+Which states the STM can operate in, how the STM supervision and the STM indications work, and the conditions for transitions between the different states. - Area types.
 Which area types the STM can be in, how the STM supervision and the STM indications work, and the conditions for transitions between the different area types. - Braking curves.
 How the STM handles braking curves and supervises deceleration at different types of restrictions. - Speed restrictions.
 The meaning of fully equipped and semi-equipped speed restrictions, and how the different speed restriction categories are handled. - Indications.
 What the indications on the DMI can sound and look like.